Kraisie/SeriesTracker/README.md

 * "Mode" > "Close", or the OS specific close button will close the program

 ##### Advanced
 * Click on "Mode" > "Sort by ..." and select `Name` to sort by name.
 Select `Completion rate` to sort by the amount episodes needed to finish the series.
-This only takes effect in the main menu and only for the `Continue watching` table as the other tables are at either 0% or 100%
+This only takes effect in the main menu and only for the `Continue watching` table as the other tables are at either 0% or 100%.
+Select `Less needed Time` to sort by the amount of time needed to finish the series.
+This one does affect `Continue watching` and `Start watching`.
+When you order by `Completion rate` the series with the highest completion percentage gets shown at the top of the table. `Less needed Time` also shows the series with the least needed time at the top of the table.
 * Click on "Mode" > "Search Series" to search for a series in your data by some parameters.
     * Derivation means that if the duration you want to search for is 20 minutes and you select a derivation of 5 minutes the search will include series with a duration per episode of 15 to 25 minutes.
     * Userstates are symbolised by the tables of the main menu